osawa-naotaka/unisearch/README.md

   - `weight`: Default weight for scoring
   - `distance`: Default edit distance for fuzzy search

-The function returns either a `UniSearchIndex` object or `UniSearchError` if validation fails.
+The function returns either a `StaticSeekIndex` object or `StaticSeekError` if validation fails.

 ### Configuring Search Results